terales/blackbird-docs/src/content/docs/apps/Matecat.mdx

 ### Projects

 - **Create project** creates a new project.
 You have to include all files, source language and target languages at once.
 It cannot be updated later.
 It returns the same information as _Get project_.
+> Please note, the files you send to the 'Create project' action should have English names, without any other language characters or special symbols.
+Otherwise, Matecat may throw an unclear error
 - **Get project** returns information about the project.
 This also includes word counts.
 - **Cancel project** cancels the project.
 - **Archive project** archives the project.